St0rMzZY/Movie-recommendation-system-frontend/README.md

 # 🎬 Movie Recommendation Engine 🍿

-This is a movie recommendation engine project developed by **Prateek**.
+This is a movie recommendation engine project developed by **Aditya**.

 ## Overview 🌟